 Music has a prominent role at St Mary's.
 There are regular concerts involving the orchestra, our various choirs, the jazz band, and other ensembles and soloists, and the choirs also take a leading role in worship at Mass on Sundays.
 There is at least one major concert every term, as well as regular lunchtime concerts, a scholars concert, a Music Captain's concert, and frequent performances at Open Mornings and other events.
 In the run-up to Christmas there is an evening of Voices by Candlelight, an Advent Charity Concert, and a very beautiful Carol Service.
 There are always plenty of opportunities for girls of all abilities to perform, and it isn't all classical.
 The senior girls also run an Open Mic night every term, and an annual Rock Concert.

 There are plenty of opportunities for girls to perform on stage at St Mary’s.
 Productions take place all year round, and involve girls from all year groups.
-There are six productions a year, covering all genres, as well as a Drama Captain's play.
+There are up to nine productions a year, covering all genres, as well as a Drama Captain's play.
 Some productions take place in the Rose Theatre, while others are smaller scale studio productions.
 There is a whole school musical every other year.
 The Drama Captain’s play is organised and directed entirely by the Sixth Form Drama Captain.
 Recent productions have included A Midsummer Night's Dream, Red, The Wizard of Oz, The Wardrobe, Little Women, and The House of Bernarda Alba.
 There is also an annual House drama competition, the entries for which are directed by the House Drama Captains, and which often experiment imaginatively with physical theatre and dance.
 Ensemble work is a stand-out feature of St Mary’s productions, so all girls feel thoroughly involved, from the lead to the lowliest extra.
 Girls are also adept at running the sound and lighting booth and helping to build the wonderful sets.